Concussion Spot Certification Pathway

 Maintaining Certification

-Concussion Spot certifications are designed to support continued learning and professional development.
-Not an unnecessary administrative burden.
+Concussion Spot certifications are designed to support continued learning, clinical growth, and professional development — not create an unnecessary administrative burden.

 Each Concussion Spot certification remains active for 2 years from the date it is earned.